The best things to do with kids in Southern Queensland Country

 From waterfalls and nature walks to the history and culture of the area, you’re sure to find plenty of things to do with kids and connect them to the charm of country life.

 The photo ops are endless – your tiny kids can either be eating the giant apple or, if they’re picky about their fruit, squishing it between their fingers.

 2. Hike the Granite Arch circuit at Girraween National Park

-Endless driving can take its toll on restless kids and sometimes they just need to burn off some energy.
-Only then will there be peace in the back seat!
-Stretch their little legs with a trip to Granite Arch circuit at Girraween National Park.
+Endless driving can take its toll on restless kids and sometimes they just need to burn off some energy – only then will there be peace in the back seat!
+Stretch their little legs with a trip to the Granite Arch at Girraween National Park.

 It’s a fairly short, easy walk that’s perfect for all ages but the main attraction is its fascinating natural rock formations.
 With stone archways and secret caves, let your kids play explorer for the day as they adventure in a land before time.